-Hero Worshipper: He initially naively admires the Pack.
-Once he realizes their real natures he takes a complete turn-around and spends the rest of the series with a special hatred for them.
+Hero-Worshipper: He initially naively admires the Pack.
+Once he realizes their real natures, he takes a complete turnaround and spends the most of the series with a special hatred for them.

 Instant Expert: He catches on to 20th century technology very quickly.

-It's Personal: He feels this way torwards the Pack and at several points has to remind himself that getting revenge on them is still less important than protecting his clan.
+It's Personal: He feels this way towards the Pack and at several points has to remind himself that getting revenge on them is still less important than protecting his clan.

 Keet: As described by his voice actor Thom Adcox-Hernandez.

-All Animals Are Dogs: We never get a straight answer on what exactly Bronx is, a non-sentient subspecies of Gargoyles or what, but he certainly acts like a dog.
-Word Of God says he's a gargoyle beast; a species seperate but closely related to gargoyles.
+All Animals Are Dogs: We never get a straight answer on what exactly Bronx is, a non-sentient subspecies of gargoyles or what, but he certainly acts like a dog.
+Word of God says he's a gargoyle beast, a species separate from but closely related to gargoyles.
 While they superficially resemble dogs, a better analogy for their relation to gargoyles would be the relation between humans and chimpanzees.

-Demoted to Extra: Prior to "Avalon," Bronx tended to have very little face time - an unfortunate side effect of having no wings and no ability to speak.
+Ascended Extra: Prior to "Avalon," Bronx tended to have very little face time, an unfortunate side effect of having no wings and no ability to speak.
 Also, of course, a dog(-like creature) attacking any human is pretty tough to arrange on a family-oriented show without offending somebody.
 The World Tour increased his presence quite a bit.